Generative Giants, Retrieval Weaklings: Why do Multimodal Large Language Models Fail at Multimodal Retrieval?: Introduction

 \section{Introduction}

 Rapid advances in multimodal large language models (MLLMs) ~\cite{qwen3omni, gemma3, paligemma2, llavanext} have revolutionized cross-modality understanding, establishing state-of-the-art performance in generative tasks such as image captioning, visual question answering (VQA), and complex visual reasoning~\cite{mllmsurvey, bai2024survey}.
-This proficiency stems largely from their massive parameter scale~\cite{scalinglaw}, which enables the capture of deep semantic dependencies~\cite{wheretolook} and the storage of rich parametric knowledge~\cite{knowledge}.
-Consequently, there is a growing interest in exploring the potential of MLLMs for tasks extending beyond generative applications~\cite{VLM2Vec, cai2025lovr}.
+This proficiency mainly stems from MLLM's massive parameter scale~\cite{scalinglaw} that enables the storage of rich parametric knowledge~\cite{knowledge} and the capture of deep semantic dependencies~\cite{wheretolook}.
+Consequently, there is a growing interest in exploring the potential of MLLMs for tasks extending pure generative applications~\cite{VLM2Vec, cai2025lovr}.

 As a core task in information retrieval (IR), multimodal retrieval aims to locate relevant content across different data modalities.
-A dominant paradigm within this field is dense retrieval, where queries and candidates (e.g., images and texts) are mapped into a shared high-dimensional vector space.
-In this setting, the semantic relationship between modalities is measured by embedding similarity~\cite{denseretrieval2}.
-The models responsible for encoding these inputs into vector representations are typically referred to as retrievers.
+A dominant paradigm within this field is dense retrieval, where queries and candidates (e.g., images and texts) are mapped into a shared high-dimensional space.
+Under this setting, the semantic relationship between modalities is measured by embedding similarity~\cite{denseretrieval2}.
+The models responsible for encoding inputs into vector representations are typically referred to as retrievers.

-Intuitively, the extensive parametric memory and semantic understanding of MLLMs should equip them to act as capable retrievers, enabling fine-grained content encoding.
-However, in practice, we observe a counterintuitive phenomenon: embeddings directly derived from MLLMs yield poor performance in zero-shot multimodal retrieval task (Fig.~\ref{fig:research_question}).
-Surprisingly, MLLMs are significantly outperformed by contrastive vision-language models (e.g., CLIP~\cite{clip}), although MLLMs have far more parameters than the latter.
-Although MLLMs are not explicitly optimized for representation learning objectives, the magnitude of this performance gap suggests a fundamental limitation when repurposing these generative giants as retrievers.
+Intuitively, the extensive parametric memory and the excellent semantic understanding of MLLMs should equip them to act as capable retrievers.
+However, in practice, we observe a counterintuitive phenomenon: embeddings directly derived from MLLMs yield poor performance in the zero-shot multimodal retrieval task (Figure.~\ref{fig:research_question}).
+Surprisingly, conventional contrastive vision-language models (e.g., CLIP~\cite{clip}) even significantly outperform MLLMs, although MLLMs have far more parameters than the former.
+While MLLMs are not explicitly optimized for representation learning objectives, the magnitude of this performance gap suggests a fundamental limitation when repurposing these generative giants as multimodal retrievers.

-Understanding the limitations behind this failure offers key insights for expanding the use of MLLMs in the multimodal retrieval task.
+Identifying the limitations behind this failure may offer key insights for expanding the use of MLLMs in multimodal retrieval.
 In this paper, we aim to answer the following research question: